AirExo/collector/README.md

 # AirExo

-This repository contains code for teleoperating Flexiv robotic arms using ***AirExo***, as well as code for demonstrations data collection, including teleoperated demonstration data and in-the-wild demonstration data.
+This repository contains code for teleoperating Flexiv robotic arms using ***AirExo***, as well as code for demonstration data collection, including teleoperated demonstration data and in-the-wild demonstration data.

 ## Requirements